Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Acknowledgements

 \section{Acknowledgements}

 We thank \textbf{Lukas Vander Stricht} for his master's thesis \cite{VdS24} (supervised by the first author), which worked out the torsion-free nilpotent case in full detail and explored initial steps towards the torsion-free polycyclic setting via \(\mathbb Q\)-algebraic hulls.
-In particular, Example~\ref{example:Q-indecomposableNILPOTENT} was originally found by him.
+In particular, the converse direction in Example~\ref{example:Q-indecomposableNILPOTENT} was originally found by him.